 Step 1: Reserve your name

-Step 2: File the articles of incorporation
+Step 2: File the Certificate of Formation

 You will need to include the following:

 - You can file with our free Certificate of Formation or the form provided by the State of Alabama on their website.
 Start by filling in the reserved name of your corporation.